 The website ofers courses to train your computational thinking skills.

-Do you know valuable resources we did not list here?
+Know of any valuable resources we did not list here?
 Share them with us and the Meet and Code Community!
-Just send us a short email to email@example.com.
+Just send us a short email to The Wheel.

 You have good resources and content from your last coding event and want others to learn and benefit from it?
 You want us to share it in the Meet and Code Inspiration Library?
 Please contact us and send us:

 - the resources you want to share in one document

 - the signed consent to allow us to upload and share your content

 - Some information about your content including a title, a short description, the target group of your content and the level of difficulty.